The Numerical Discourses

 Chapter 12: The Single-Entry Path

-The theme that began at the end of Chapter 11 is interrupted by the insertion of a sūtra on the four abodes of mindfulness that’s clearly parallel to MN 10 and MĀ 98 but somewhat less expansive.
+The theme that began at the end of Chapter 11 is interrupted by the insertion of a sūtra on the four abodes of mindfulness, which is clearly parallel to MN 10 and MĀ 98 but somewhat less expansive.
 It’s inclusion here in the Book of Ones is artificial, based on it being called the “single-entry path.”

 After the chapter’s namesake, three miscellaneous sūtras follow: A “one thing” sūtra on spitefulness being detrimental to the religious life, another orphaned “one person” sūtra, and a third sūtra on the supreme practice of giving.